-Intergovernmental revenues received from federal, state and county governments are projected to increase by \$139,610 or 6.4%, from the prior fiscal year's budget.
+Intergovernmental revenues received from federal, state and county governments are approved to increase by \$183,610 or 8.5%, from the prior fiscal year's budget.

 Revenue Sharing Time Line

 Revenue sharing has a long history in Michigan and constitutes a hefty percentage of many municipal budgets.